sabeenlohawala/brain_segmentation/README.md

     `python scripts/commands/main.py resume-train --logdir directory_where_checkpoints_are_saved`

-3. Run the test set through the model to obtain the loss and metrics on the held-out test dataset.
+To obtain the loss and metrics for the held-out test script, you can use a similar type of command for with the scripts/commands/test.py file:

-    `python scripts/commands/main.py test --logdir directory_where_checkpoints_are_saved`
+    `python scripts/commands/test.py test --logdir directory_where_checkpoints_are_saved`

 ### `train` Command-line Arguments
 | Argument Name    | Possible Values   | Description